Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 How to Serve French Toast

-French toast is commonly served for breakfast with different side dishes and toppings.
-For instance, you can drizzle it with maple syrup, honey, butter, chocolate syrup, or caramel sauce.
-You can also sieve powdered sugar on top of it for garnish.
+For garnish, you can drizzle it with maple syrup, honey, butter, chocolate syrup, or caramel sauce.
+You can also sieve powdered sugar on top to make it appetizing on a cozy day.

-When it comes to side dishes, it is usually served with fried eggs, bacon, fresh fruits, sausages, yogurt, and more!
-It is also enjoyed with beverages such as:
+When it comes to side dishes, it is usually served with fried eggs, bacon, fresh fruits, sausages, yogurt, and more.
+You can go for other breakfast foods that you like.
+It is also enjoyed with drinks such as:

 - Peanut Butter Banana Milkshake